akshaypn/railscanner/README.md

 # RailScanner

 RailScanner is a simple web app inspired by Skyscanner that lets you search for Indian Railways trains.
-The project uses a Node.js Express backend with a minimal HTML/JS front end.
+The project uses a Node.js Express backend with a small React front end served from the same server.

 ## Features